 Rachel L. Thornton

-Rachel Thornton, M.D., Ph.D., is Assistant Professor of Pediatrics at Johns Hopkins University in the Division of General Pediatrics and Adolescent Medicine.
+Rachel Thornton, M.D., Ph.D., is Associate Professor of Pediatrics at Johns Hopkins University in the Division of General Pediatrics and Adolescent Medicine.
 Dr. Thornton is a board certified pediatrician and public health researcher who previously served as a health policy advisor to the U.S. Department of Housing and Urban Development and worked on the National Prevention Strategy and Implementation Plan.
 Her policy work addresses “health in all policies” with an emphasis on housing, community development, and urban planning policy.
 Her research focuses on childhood obesity and cardiovascular disease risk, health disparities, and social determinants of health.
 Dr. Thornton has expertise in racial/ethnic disparities in health and health care.
 Her scholarship is focused on informing the development of novel interventions to eliminate health disparities by addressing individual-, family-, and community-level factors that contribute to disparities in child and adolescent obesity and cardiovascular disease risk.
 Dr. Thornton received an M.D. from Johns Hopkins School of Medicine and a Ph.D. in Health Policy and Management from the Johns Hopkins Bloomberg School of Public Health.
 Dr. Thornton received additional fellowship and postdoctoral training in behavioral aspects of cardiovascular disease and general academic pediatrics and later in public policy as a White House Fellow.